 B-roll is a powerful storytelling tool that should never be overlooked.
-If you want to shoot b-roll like a pro, you need to learn the 5 shot method.
+If you want to shoot B-roll like a pro, you need to learn the five-shot method.

-In the video below, YouTube channel NicksFort goes over the 5 shot method for b-roll that the pros use to construct their narrative.
-The video then goes over additional techniques you can add once you have your foundational b-roll shots.
-At the core of the video, it is a break down of how professional cinematographers approach b-roll.
+In the video below, YouTube channel NicksFort goes over the five-shot method for B-roll that the pros use to construct their narrative.
+The video then goes over additional techniques you can add once you have your foundational B-roll shots.
+At the core of the video, it is a breakdown of how professional cinematographers approach B-roll.

 Now, without further ado, let’s watch:

-The five shot method for b-roll are the five basic building-block shots that you should use to create a good narrative with b-roll.
+The five-shot method for B-roll is the five basic building-block shots that you should use to create a good narrative with B-roll.

 First, get a wide shot

 You want to first get a wide shot when starting on your B-roll.
 The main purpose that the wide shot serves is to show the audience where the story is taking place.
 “It’s super important to have that shot for any situation,” NicksFort says.
 “You need a wide establishing shot.”

 Now that you’ve established the where portion of your story, you need to establish what is happening.
 The way to do this is to get some close-up shots of the actions happening in the video.
 For instance, NicksFort shows a close-up shot the video’s subject’s hands working on a drone.
 The shot establishes what is happening and gives more context to the viewer.

 Shooting a close-up shot of your subject’s face is to show who is doing the action that you just showed.

 Now, combine the what and who in one shot